Th3Whit3Wolf/zola_wiki/content/Pages/Magni_Linux.md

 +++
 title = "Magni Linux"
-description = "What is Magni Linux?"
+description = """Magni Linux is an independently developed, x86-64 general purpose Linux distribution that strives to provide the latest stable versions of most software by following a rolling release model.
+The default installation is a minimalistic base system, configured by the user to only add what is purposely required while also providing sensible defaults to give the user a better experience."""
+[taxonomies]
+category = ["About Magni"]
 +++

-# Magni Linux

----

-Magni Linux is an independently dveloped, x86-64 general purpose Linux distribution that strives to provide the latest stable versions of most software by following a rolling release model.
-The default installation is a minimalistic base system, configured by the user to only add what is purposely required while also providing sensible defaults to give the user a better experience.

 ## Principles

----

 ### Simplicity